The PAF (Protein Analysis Facility) is a service and research laboratory specialized in the analysis of proteins and

 analysis of post-translational modifications (for example phosphorylation).

 targeting analysis of proteins and phosphoproteins by Reversed Phase Protein Arrays (RPPA) or WesTM (ProteinSimple)

 Goals of research and development

 - to implement new technologies for the qualitative and quantitative comparative analysis of proteomes.

 - to collaborate with local investigators on selected biological research projects.

-A Steering Committee has been designated to supervise the PAF functioning and give strategic advice to the Dean's office on the development of the platform.
-Its members are :
+A Steering Committee has been designated to supervise the PAF functioning and give strategic advice to the Dean's office on the development of the platform and its services.
+Its current members are :

 Prof. Alexandre Reymond (UNIL-CIG)